nils-n/p1-mysore-yoga-studio/README.md

     - RODNAE Productions (Photographer)
     - Yan Krukau (Photographer)
 - Wireframes from [Balsamic](https://balsamiq.com/)
-- Kevin Powell's [Youtube](https://www.youtube.com/@KevinPowell) Channels for using Flexbox and Grid
+- Kevin Powell's excellent [Youtube](https://www.youtube.com/@KevinPowell) Videos:
+    - How to approach a design layout with Figma [Youtube Link](https://youtu.be/KYFwcIRx16g)
+    - Tips for CSS flexbox [ Youtube Link](https://youtu.be/rg7Fvvl3taU) and  [ Youtube Link](https://youtu.be/JnTPd9G6hoY)
+    - More Tricks for flexbox and grod [Youtube Link](https://youtu.be/JHregeIsjPQ)
+    - How to move from Figma to CSS [Youtube Link](https://youtu.be/NB1mn2YVF8Q)
 - Code Insitute Mentor Support